omonubi/ACKS-by-omonubi/README.md

 Hopefully, this documentation below comes in useful.
 I know I've struggled over the years when attempting to implement custom character sheets.
 Even the official sheets are sometimes difficult to divine.

-In so far as this sheet is accepted by the community and published as a non-official Roll20 asset, feel free to fork/alter and use the code any way you wish, in compliance with the OGL 1.0 license.

 ---

 ## Installing